Some dogs die from their ordeal, but more than 80% are saved

 GUANGZHOU, China––The hardest part of rescuing a truckload of suspected stolen dogs en route to slaughter in Guangzhou, China on June 19, 2017 had only just began when the cages of dogs were unloaded.

-The cargo, initially believed to be about 800 dogs, turned out to be more 1,320, crammed so tightly into the cages that they could barely move.
+The cargo, initially believed to be about 800 dogs, turned out to be more than 1,320, crammed so tightly into the cages that they could barely move.

 Dehydrated from the 72-hour journey that brought them from Longnan in southern Gansu province, nearly 1,200 miles away, many of the dogs were close to death even before reaching the truckers’ intended destination, a dog meat slaughterhouse in Zhanjiang, Guangdong province.